wtakumah/starter-academic/content/authors/admin/_index.md

 My 10-years of experience in real-world economic problems, has equipped me with a strong skillset in **Data Analysis** (data processing, cleansing & modeling) and in **Programming** which are valuable assets to profitable companies.

-My work and academic experience have equipped me with both the *qualitative* and the *quantitative* tools to address a variety of economic problems for **Business Data-Driven Decision Making**.
+My work and academic experience have equipped me with both the *qualitative* and the *quantitative* tools to address a variety of economic problems including **Business Data-Driven Decision Making**.
 I have worked with datasets in areas such as investments, banking, real estate, and healthcare.

 {{< icon name="eye" pack="fas" >}} View my {{< staticref "https://www.linkedin.com/in/alexandramanta" "newtab" >}}LinkedIn profile{{< /staticref >}}.